← Insights from Philippine History

 There is one more thread to close.
 In Story 3 of this series — covering the Spanish-Moro Wars from 1578 to 1663 — we traced how the Spanish colonial administration imposed the term “Moro” onto the Muslim peoples of the southern Philippines, importing the religious-enemy vocabulary of the Iberian Reconquista and applying it to a non-European context.
 “Moro” was, in its origin, a colonial pejorative.

-In 1969, in Manila, a young Tausug intellectual named Nur Misuari co-founded an organization called the Moro National Liberation Front.
+In the late 1960s — by the standard accounts, in 1969 — a young Tausug intellectual named Nur Misuari was among the founders of an organization called the Moro National Liberation Front.
+(The dates and personalities in this paragraph rest on modern political history, not on the primary corpus.)
 The choice of name was deliberate.
 Misuari and his colleagues took the colonial term, with full awareness of its Spanish origin, and reclaimed it as a positive self-designation for the pan-Muslim Filipino community.
-The MNLF was joined in 1977 by the breakaway Moro Islamic Liberation Front.
+The MNLF was later joined by the breakaway Moro Islamic Liberation Front (conventionally dated to 1977).
 By the late 20th century, “Moro” had been transformed from a colonial slur into an identity-positive political label adopted by the very communities it had been used to denigrate.

 This is a small piece of the larger pattern.
 The colonial-era construction did not have the final word.
 The Sulu peoples — and the broader Bangsamoro communities of which they are part — took the language of their own oppression and made it the language of their own assertion.

-The 2014 Comprehensive Agreement on the Bangsamoro and the 2018 Bangsamoro Organic Law (Republic Act No. 11054) are, in this longer historical view, recognitions of a sovereignty that never actually ended.
+The 2014 Comprehensive Agreement on the Bangsamoro and the 2018 Bangsamoro Organic Law (Republic Act No. 11054) — modern instruments beyond our primary corpus — are, in this longer historical view, recognitions of a sovereignty that never actually ended.
 The political sovereignty of the Sultanate ended in 1915.
 The lived sovereignty of the peoples who had lived under it did not.
 It went underground, persisted in forms that colonial administrators could not see or did not bother to record, and re-emerged in the late 20th century as a political claim that the Republic of the Philippines was eventually compelled to acknowledge.

 What 1915 Did and Did Not Do